TREVOR "The Games Man"

 Conway NH

-I got my driver's license in 1972, the day after I became eligible.
+I got my driver's license in March of 1972, the day after I became eligible.
 My father's car at the time was this monster-sized, olive green Checker sedan that we affectionately called The Tank.
+It was HUGE!
 It had a red interior with fold down jump seats between the front and back seats... we are, after all, a family of ten.
 We all fit quite comfortably, too.

 The guy told me to pull out into traffic, take the first left, take the next left, take the next left, and then turn left into this little alley where he had me do a 3-point turn (which was actually about a 7-point turn because the Tank was so big), then I turned left out of the alley, took the next left, and parallel parked in my original spot directly in front of the registry.
 He then handed me my license.
 So basically, I drove around the block, turned around in an alley, and parked in a parking space.
 That was it.
 It took less than five minutes.

-This photo has me behind the wheel at Passaconway, one of the scenic stops on the "Kank".
+This photo has me behind the wheel of the Tank at Passaconway, one of the scenic stops on the "Kank" just 5 months after getting my license.
 I was driving a car load of teenagers on Outing Day from summer camp.
 I guess my Pop trusted me.
+(Actually, I think he was more relieved that he didn't have to drive a carload of teenagers around on Outing Day any more!)

-So, there's a town named after me in Wisconsin!
+So, I'm glad to know there's a town in Wisconsin named after me!
 (There's also a street named after me in Enfield CT.)
-Pacific Puzzle Company is two of my brothers' old wooden puzzle company.
+Pacific Puzzle Company was two of my younger brothers' wooden puzzle company.
 They made great stuff.
 But they shut it down in the late 90's and have both gone on to other things.
+I still have a lot of their puzzles, though.

 Nancy Thomas took these photos of me in May 2002 in Greenfield MA at the Green Fields Market Grand Re-Opening.
 I was more than a little surprised to get this postcard in the mail a few days later.